renoki-co/php-k8s/CONTRIBUTING.md

 - **Send coherent history** - Make sure each individual commit in your pull request is meaningful.
 If you had to make multiple intermediate commits while developing, please [squash them](https://www.git-scm.com/book/en/v2/Git-Tools-Rewriting-History#Changing-Multiple-Commit-Messages) before submitting.

 **Happy coding**!

+## Contributing for Agents

+If you are an automated code agent, please read AGENTS.md first.
+It summarizes the repo layout, coding conventions, testing setup (including integration tests with Minikube), and PR expectations.
+Keep changes minimal and scoped, prefer additive APIs, and ensure PHPUnit and Psalm pass locally before opening a PR.